Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 In the Ethereum example you could argue that the network getting clogged is the externality of the single developer not cleaning after himself.
 And it affects all the users of the chain.
 The chain is an example of a common good.

-As protocol engineers or system designers you need to identify those externaility costs and price them in.
+As protocol engineers or system designers you need to identify those externality costs and price them in.

 ---v